4 Electrical Safety Tips For The Holidays

 • Damaged insulation

-3. Follow wattage and amperage guidelines
+3. Follow proper wattage and amperage guidelines

-Outdoor Electrical Safety for Decorations
+Outdoor Decoration Safety

-Electrical safety matters when you use extension cords.
 You should also use heavy-duty outdoor-rated cords since they’re safe to use outdoors and can be exposed to the elements.
+Always secure your wires safely.
+Avoid using metal nails or staples, as they can damage the wires.

 Need HVAC Service?